-Recent development and the ongoing research with relevance on extended L2 PSA are evaluated based on the various on-going and completed research projects e.g. ASAMPSA_E, SARNET (Severe Accident Research Network), SARNET-2, OECD and European projects (public results only), NUGENIA roadmap and ASAMPSA2.
+Recent development and the ongoing research with relevance on extended L2 PSA are evaluated based on the various on-going research projects e.g. ASAMPSA_E, SARNET (Severe Accident Research Network), SARNET-2, OECD and European projects (public results only), NUGENIA roadmap and ASAMPSA2.
 A short synthesis of acquired knowledge and remaining gaps is provided in section 4 of this report.
-Section 4 also discusses the knowledge gaps and future research needs to improve the L2 PSA quality, which are listed as follows:
+Section 4 also discusses the knowledge gaps and future research needs to improve the L2 PSA quality, which are listed as follow:

 - 1. L2 PSA guidance is missing on quantitative analyses of releases into the waters and ground and its related source term characteristics. - 2.
-The long term resilience of containments against fuel degradation accidents are not adequately covered in existing L2 PSA.
-Although it is noted that some activities are going on in this field, the state of the art seems unfit for producing guidance for now. - 3.
-Basic research has been performed in the radiochemistry (iodine and ruthenium chemistry) field, but the existing models are not yet suitable for routine application in L2 PSA.
+The long term resilience of containments against fuel degradation accidents are not adequately covered in existing L2 PSA, however it is noted that some activities are going on in this field, but the state of the art seems unfit for producing guidance. - 3.
+Basic research has been performed in the radiochemistry (lodine and Ruthenium chemistry) field, but the existing models are not yet suitable for routine application in L2 PSA.
 Source term R&D programmes conducted in the last two decades have shown that iodine oxide particles, gaseous organic iodides and gaseous ruthenium tetroxide may contribute significantly to the environment source term in case of venting.
 The filtration efficiency review and update of the filtered containment venting systems is the scope in European ongoing projects (MIRE and PASSAM).
 Furthermore the potential revolatization of the various deposited iodine and ruthenium species has to be further assessed for conditions representative of a severe accident.
 Despite the recent achievement of major experimental programs and significant advances in understanding of source term issues, additional research is still required as recently reviewed in an international workshop [56] for the consolidation of source term and radiological consequences analyses.
 Guidance cannot yet be provided for these issues.
-It is prudent to associate a high degree of uncertainty to releases of these species.
+It is prudent to associate a high degree of uncertainty to releases of these species. - 4.
+Hydrogen and carbon monoxide issues within the containment are routinely taken into account in PSA.
+However, related issues outside the containment seem to require additional attention, e.g.

-- 4. Hydrogen and carbon monoxide issues within the containment are routinely taken into account in PSA.
-However, related issues outside the containment seem to require additional attention, e.g. - Distribution and transport of combustible gas in containment venting systems, in particular connected to steam condensation processes. - Leak of combustible gases out of the containment into adjacent rooms, and related distribution of these gases. - Distribution and transport in ventilation systems, taking into account the disturbed plant conditions after core melt. - Probabilities of ignition for potentially ignitable atmosphere in different parts of the disturbed plant. - Detailed CFD models or lumped-parameter containment models may in principle be available for precise evaluations, but given the multitude of potential accident sequences, their routine application in PSA is not practical.
-Additional guidance seems to be needed for adequately addressing these issues. - 5.
-The uncertainty analysis in L2 PSA shall provide information on the possible deviation in accident progression on the NPP and impact on the accident consequences.
-Solutions to this issue with respect to L2 PSA have been investigated within the EU project BEEJT [133] and mor recently in ASAMPSA2 [1] [2].
+- Distribution and transport of combustible gas in containment venting systems, in particular connected to steam condensation processes. - Leak of combustible gases out of the containment into adjacent rooms, and related distribution of these gases. - Distribution and transport in ventilation systems, taking into account the disturbed plant conditions after core melt - Probabilities of ignition for potentially ignitable atmosphere in different parts of the disturbed plant.

+Detailed CFD models or lumped containment models may in principle be available for precise evaluations, but given the multitude of potential accident sequences, their routine application in PSA is not practical.
+Additional guidance seems to be needed for adequately addressing these issues.

+5. The uncertainty analysis in L2 PSA shall provide information on the possible deviation in accident progression on the NPP and impact on the accident consequences.
+Solutions to this issue with respect to L2 PSA have been investigated within the EU project BEEJT.
 However, several sources of uncertainties cannot be easily addressed or quantified.